The ABOS will be closed on Monday, May 29th for Memorial Day.

-Applications and a finalized Case List are due by November 1 for the following year’s examination.
+Applications and a finalized Case List are due by August 15 for the following year’s examination.

 There is an application fee of $975 and an examination fee of $1350.

-The candidate is to collect all consecutive operative cases, including same-day-surgery, for which the Candidate was the primary operating surgeon for six consecutive months beginning April 1 of the year prior to the examination.
+The candidate is to collect all consecutive operative cases, including same-day-surgery, for which the Candidate was the primary operating surgeon for six consecutive months beginning January 1 of the year prior to the examination.

 For purposes of the ABOS Oral Examination, the primary surgeon is the responsible surgeon for the key and critical portions of the procedure.
 It is recognized that certain complex, multidisciplinary procedures lend themselves to multiple different procedures on different regions of the body.
 Under these circumstances, there may be more than one primary surgeon participating during an operation.

-If the Candidate is away from their practice for 14 or more consecutive days during the case collection period for any reason, the starting point for the collection period must be backed up from April 1 to March 1.
+If the Candidate is away from their practice for 14 or more consecutive days during the case collection period for any reason, the starting point for the collection period must be backed up from January 1 to December 1.
 If the candidate is not engaged in active surgical practice for more than 30 consecutive days during the collection period, please contact the ABOS office.

 If a Part II Candidate changes practice location or association or acquires new hospital staff privileges or affiliations within the immediate seventeen (17) month period, new information will be required to be submitted by the applicant, and there is a chance the Credentials Committee will defer that individual for one year in order to obtain more information about the Candidate’s practice situation and to let that situation stabilize.